xebia-functional/xef/README.md

 xef.ai is packaged in two layers:
 1. Core libraries bringing integration with the basic services in an AI application.
    These libraries expose an _idiomatic_ interface, so there's one per programming language.
-   At this moment we support Kotlin and Scala.
+   At this moment we support Kotlin.
 2. Integrations with other libraries which complement the core mission of xef.ai.

 xef.ai draws inspiration from libraries like [LangChain](https://docs.langchain.com/docs/)